ignashub/zk-votely/README.md

 component main { public [ a, c ] } = Example();
 ```

-So, in short what this circuit does - it takes 2 public and 1 private signal.
+So, in short, what this circuit does is.
+It takes 2 public and 1 private signal.
 Then it does the constraints and sees
 if it is equal to 18.

-What Prover and Verifier sees can be visualized through these diagrams:
+What Prover and Verifier see can be visualized through these diagrams:

 ![alt text](https://github.com/ignashub/web3-template/blob/main/apps/zkproof/diagrams/prover_verifier_views.png?raw=true)

 - Prover knows everything about the circuit.
-All public, private signals, constraints, output.
+All public, and private signals, constraints, and output.
-- Verifier knows all the public signals, constraints, and the output value.
+- Verifier knows all the public signals, constraints, and output value.

 To continue, let's look into our Yes and No vote circuits.
-The idea behind these circuits is to identify whenever a
+The idea behind these circuits is to identify whether a
 user voted Yes or No.

-Yes vote circuit:
+User votes Yes circuit:

 ```javascript
 pragma circom 2.0.0;